chrispipito/domain-driven-design-learning/02-Core Concepts of Domain-Driven Design.md

   - **Anticorruption Layer**: A Bounded Context uses an Anticorruption Layer to protect its own domain model from the influence of other contexts.
 The layer translates and adapts the external models and services to fit the internal domain model.
   - **Open Host Service**: A Bounded Context provides a set of open interfaces or services that other contexts can consume.
 The services are designed to be generic and reusable, allowing multiple contexts to integrate with them.
   - **Published Language**: A Bounded Context defines a published language, such as a domain-specific language (DSL) or a set of APIs, that other contexts can use to communicate with it.
 The published language encapsulates the context's domain model and provides a stable interface for integration.

+- **Upstream and Downstream Relationships**:
+- **Importance**: Identifying the upstream and downstream relationships during Context Mapping helps in understanding the flow of dependencies and the impact of changes.
+It guides the design and evolution of the system by highlighting which contexts have more influence and which contexts need to adapt to changes in their dependencies.
+When defining the relationships between Bounded Contexts, it's important to consider the direction of influence and the level of coupling.
+Upstream contexts should strive for stability and backward compatibility to minimize the impact on downstream contexts.
+Downstream contexts should be designed to handle changes in the upstream and have mechanisms in place to adapt to evolving interfaces and contracts.
+  - **Upstream Context**: An upstream Bounded Context is one that influences or provides services to another context.
+It is the source of dependencies and has control over the contracts and interfaces exposed to downstream contexts.
+Upstream contexts are typically more stable and have a higher level of autonomy.
+  - **Downstream Context**: A downstream Bounded Context is one that depends on or consumes the services provided by an upstream context.
+It is influenced by the upstream context and needs to adapt to the contracts and interfaces exposed by the upstream.
+Downstream contexts are more susceptible to changes in the upstream and have less control over their dependencies.

 - **Integration Strategies**: Context Mapping also involves defining the integration strategies between Bounded Contexts.
 These strategies determine how the contexts exchange data and invoke each other's services.
 Common integration strategies include: